lubuntu-team/manual/source/2/2.2/2.2.6/qpdfview.rst

 To save your pdf file is to :menuselection:`File --> Save` or you can press :kbd:`Control + s`.
 You can save the file with a different name with :menuselection:`File --> Save as`.
 To save a copy of the document click :menuselection:`File --> Save a copy`.
 If you want to quit qpdfview press :kbd:`Control+Q`.

 qpdfview also includes some very useful docks.
 To view the outline dock, in the menu select :menuselection:`View --> Docks --> Outline (make sure the button is checked)` or press :kbd:`F6` on the keyboard.
-It should appear on the left hand side of the pdf with collapsible sections and to expand or collaspe each section left click on the :menuselection:`-->`.
+It should appear on the left hand side of the pdf with collapsible sections and to expand or collapse each section left click on the :menuselection:`-->`.
 To go to a particular part of the outline double click on that part of the outline.
 To see the entire outline right click on the outline and select :menuselection:`Expand all`.
 To have your outline back to the original state right click on it and select :menuselection:`Collapse all`.
 This is useful in navigating large pdfs.

 .. image:: qpdfview-outline.png